hhamazaki/Shiny-SRA/documents/JAGS_help.md

 Diagnoses tab will display, distribution of model expected and observed recruits over time, and residual plots.
 **Time variant alpha model**
 When Time variant alpha model was selected, annual changes of ln.alpha and model selected time periods will be displayed.
 Time variant alpha model

+## Choosing SR model for Escapement Goal Aanalyses
+Among the three model variants (Standard, AR1, and Time variant alpha), we recommend standard or AR1 model for Escapement Goal Analyses.
+Whether to use AR1 or standard can be decided by checking AR1 parameter **phi** at MCMC tab. **When phi at bottom of 5% is negative, there is a strong indication that phi is not statistically different from zero, or that standard model is sufficient.**